 As there are two main areas that have been identified as sources of bushfire prone areas; Lake Claremont and the Swan River, a multitude of sites surrounding these areas are also bushfire prone, to varying degrees.
-The Town will ensure that the new Local Planning Scheme to be developed identifies that any development within these bushfire prone areas meets the relevant requirements outlined in all planning and building policies and guidelines.
+The Town will ensure that the new Local Planning Scheme to be developed identifies that any development within these bushfire prone areas meets the relevant requirements outlined in all planning and building policies including SPP 3.7- Planning in Bushfire Prone Areas and associated guidelines.